oschonrock/hibp/README.md

 The local http server component is both multi threaded and event loop driven for high efficiency.
-Even in a minimal configuration it should be more than sufficient to back almost any site.
+Even in a minimal configuration it should be more than sufficient to back almost any site, at over 1,000req/s on a single core.

-The in memory footprint of these utilities is also very small and measured - just a few megabytes.
+The in memory footprint of these utilities is also very small, just a few megabytes.

-### How

-These utilities are written in C++ and centre around a `flat_file` class to model the db.
-- mult threaded concurrency and parallelism is used in the downloader, the server and the sorter.
-- `libcurl`, `libevent` are used for the download
-- `restinio` is used for the local server, based on `ASIO` for efficient concurrency
-- libtbb is used for local sorting in `hibp-sort`
+If you want to reduce diskspace even further, you could use utilities like `hibp-topn` which will conveniently reduce a file to the `N` most common pawned passwords.
+By default this is a ~1GB file for the 50,000,000 most common records.

 ## Quick start

-If you access to the `snap` store:
+If you have access to the `snap` store:

 ```
 sudo snap install hibp